Student FAQs

 ctcLink Student Account FAQs

-For new students who apply AFTER Nov.
-7: Activate your account using the ctcLink ID included in your admission letter.
+For new students: Activate your account using the ctcLink ID included in your admission letter.

 All students must create a password to use to log in to ctcLink with when they activate their ctcLink account.